spack/spack/lib/spack/docs/packaging_guide.rst

 ``Concretization Policies``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A user may have certain perferrences for how packages should
+A user may have certain preferences for how packages should
 be concretized on their system.
 For example, one user may prefer packages
 built with OpenMPI and the Intel compiler.
 Another user may prefer
 packages be built with MVAPICH and GCC.

-Spack can be configurated to prefer certain compilers, package
+Spack can be configured to prefer certain compilers, package
 versions, depends_on, and variants during concretization.
 The preferred configuration can be controlled via the
 ``~/.spack/packages.yaml`` file for user configuations, or the